-Bousquet Holstein holds as a core belief that the firm has a profound responsibility to contribute to the community and make it a better place for all to live.
+Bousquet Holstein holds a core belief that our firm has a profound responsibility to contribute to the community and make it a better place for all to live.

 The commitments that the attorneys of Bousquet Holstein collectively and individually make to the Central New York community represent the firm’s philosophy in action.
 Pro bono service is a large part of that commitment.